Save time and energy, don’t wash dishes by hand

-Where energy efficient dishwashers aren’t so energy efficient is where people sabotage the energy saving features of the dishwasher, by pre-rinsing, keeping their hot water tank temperature too high, using too long a cycle, using the rinse-and-hold or heated-dry features, running partial loads, and wasting detergent.
+Where energy efficient dishwashers aren’t so energy efficient is where people sabotage the energy saving features of the dishwasher, by pre-rinsing, keeping their hot water tank temperature too high, using too long a cycle, using the rinse-and-hold or heated-dry features, running partial loads, and adding too much detergent.

 How to wash dishes most efficiently by hand

 And remember, we’re talking a full dishwasher load – which is supposed to hold 6-8 complete place settings as well as 6 serving pieces.
-Assuming bread plate, dinner plate, bowl, cup and saucer, knife, fork and spoon, that’s about 72 items washed, so you’ll save about one fifth of a cent per item if you wash by hand and use no energy.
+Assuming bread plate, dinner plate, bowl, cup and saucer, knife, fork and spoon, that’s about 72 items washed, so you’ll save about a quarter of a cent per item if you wash by hand and use no energy.